10 Cheapest Ways To Build A House On a Budget

 Can I get a mortgage to finance my DIY build?

-As we mentioned earlier, there are construction loans available for application depending on your type of build.
+As we mentioned earlier, construction loans are available depending on your type of build.
 However, with construction loans, the money will go directly to your contractor as the build is completed, rather than you, the homeowner.

 For lower-cost builds, like tiny homes or shipping container models, financing gets even trickier.
 Most homes won’t qualify for any kind of loan unless it has a permanent foundation.
 Even if your home is on wheels, chances are it may not meet the requirements to qualify for an RV or motorhome loan either.
 In this case, consider applying for a personal loan.